Steve Prefontaine: 1972 Summer Olympics

 In 1971, he began his training for the following year's Olympic Games in Munich, which had special meaning for his family (his mother was German, and his parents had met and married in Germany).
 Prefontaine set the American record of 13:22.8 in the 5,000 meters at the 1972 Olympic Trials in Eugene on July 9.
 An underdog at the 1972 Olympics in Munich in September, Prefontaine took the lead in the 5,000 m final during the last mile and ended the slow pace of the first two miles, negative splitting the race.
 In second place at the start of the bell lap, he fell back to third with 200 meters to go.
-Lasse Virén took the lead in the final turn over silver medalist Mohammed Gammoudi.
+Lasse Virén took the lead in the final turn over eventual silver medalist Mohammed Gammoudi.
 Finding himself struggling to keep up, Prefontaine ran out of gas with only 10 meters to go as Britain's hard-charging Ian Stewart overtook him and moved into third place, depriving Prefontaine of an Olympic bronze medal.
 Prefontaine later said "That was the most disappointed I have ever been.
-I guess I underestimated the strength of Viren and Gammoudi, and Stewart was way too good for me at the end.
+I guess I underestimated the strength of Virén and Gammoudi, and Stewart was way too good for me at the end.
 That last 200 metres, I felt exhausted.
 They didn't allow me to run the race the way I had planned to, I was chasing them all the way."
 Following his fourth-place finish in the Olympic Games, Prefontaine went back to the University of Oregon with a newfound enthusiasm for running after his disappointing showing at the Olympics.
 This disappointment in his performance drove Pre to train harder than ever for his senior year of athletics, often logging over 10 miles per morning before he started his day.

 In his four years at Oregon, Prefontaine never lost a collegiate (NCAA) race at 3 miles, 5,000 meters, 6 miles, or 10,000 meters.
 Returning for his senior year, he ended his collegiate career with only three defeats in Eugene, all in the mile.
 It was during this year that Prefontaine began a protracted fight with the Amateur Athletic Union (AAU), which demanded that athletes who wanted to remain "amateur" for the Olympics not be paid for appearances in track meets.
 Some viewed this arrangement as unfair, because the participants drew large crowds that generated millions of dollars in revenue, with the athletes being forced to shoulder the burden of all their own expenses without assistance.
 At the time, the AAU was rescinding athletes' amateur status if they were endorsed in any way.
 Because Prefontaine was accepting free clothes and footwear from Nike, he was subject to the AAU's ruling.